-Their fighting sounds are loud snorts and moans, with grunts thrown in, (using a danger sound), to intimidate the other male.
+Giraffe fighting sounds are loud snorts and moans, with grunts thrown in, (using a "danger" sound), to intimidate the other male.

-Love is in the air, and so are raucous coughs emanating from a 6-foot throat.
+Love is in the air, and so are raucous coughs emanating from a six-foot throat.

 Giraffes use loud coughs to court the females they want to mate with.
 The louder, and more raucous the cough, the more ardent the desire.
 And of course, the bigger the male, the bigger the throat, and the more deep and impressive the resonating coughs.

 It might not sound like "whispering sweet nothings" to us, but to female giraffes, those coughs are a real turn-on.

 The world's population of wild giraffes are on the African continent, in its deserts, savannas, and grasslands.